llancia/AzureCapstoneProject/README.md

 ```

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+link to screen cast https://youtu.be/PnpwXfrYE0w
+containing
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response